ZICCORP/zuri-training/README.md

 #  **Zuri Training**

-### This repository contains all assignment based on the zuri training.
+### This repository contains all assignments based on the zuri training.